lmassaron/CarND-MPC-Project/README.md

 dt points out the frequency of actuations.
 Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.

 ### An empirical solution
 A good practice is to first determine a reasonable range for T and then tune dt and N appropriately, keeping the effect of each in mind.
-By various experiments I found out that it is better to look adhead of about 0.75 seconds, which can be splitted in N=15 (still a fair computational effort) and dt = 0.05 (5/100 of second) which allows a good steering reaction.
+By various experiments I found out that it is better to look adhead of about 0.75 seconds, which can be splitted in N=15 (still a fair computational effort) and dt = 0.05 (50 milliseconds) which allows a good steering reaction.

 ## Waypoints, Vehicle State, Actuators Preprocessing